pixel

 Appearance and Standards

 The appearance or packaging of your book is essential to its success.
-While appearance can’t make up for inadequate content, exceptionally well-written books go unnoticed in weak covers.
+While appearance can’t compensate for inadequate content, exceptionally well-written books go unnoticed in weak covers.
 Important reviewers and contest judges look for key elements on both the front and back covers before they ever open a book.

 The aesthetics of a book need to be right for the title and the content.
 The imagery on the cover, the title font, chapter titles, body font, line spacing, and overall page design must be functional to make reading the book easy, attractive, and appropriate to the story.
 Readers want a book to have the right look and feel for its genre.
 They will reject a book that is difficult to read.